Her birth name was Theresa Veronica Breuer, her parents being German. They lived in Toledo, Ohio, USA. Birth date May 7, 1931 (a girl:).

 She quit school at the age of 16 in early 1948, and zipped off to New York for professional singing engagements, accompanied by her aunt.
 She was a hit in clubs as in the Latin Quarter.
 Soon an agent offered his service.

-At age 17 she was already married, to Bill Monahan.
+At age 18 she was married, to Bill Monahan.

 In 1949 London Records, based in England, noticed and signed her.

 It took two unsuccessful singles before she hit with Music Music Music.
 1949 into 1950 it became a #1 international million seller, while she was 18.

 Her permanent residence was just north of New York City, and she worked out of New York.